lj020326/ansible-datacenter/README.md

 ansible-datacenter
 ===

-This is an ansible playbook that will configure your datacenter based on roles on Ubuntu/Centos linux servers.
+This is an ansible playbook that will configure your datacenter based on multi-OS-platform roles on Ubuntu/Centos/Debian linux and windows servers.
 The [vm_template.yml](./vm_template.yml) playbook is used by [packer-template repo](https://github.com/lj020326/packer-templates) to build VMware Ubuntu/Centos templates.

 The 'ansible' and 'vm template build' pipelines are both automated using the [pipeline-automation-lib](https://github.com/lj020326/pipeline-automation-lib/) jenkins library.